 14.1 Radicalisation refers to the process by which a person comes to support terrorism or forms of extremism.
-There is no single way to identify an individual who is likely to be susceptible to an extremist ideology.
-It can happen in many different ways or settings.
+There is no single way to identify an individual who is likely to be susceptible to an extremist ideology, it can happen in many different ways or settings.
 Specific background factors may contribute to vulnerability which are often combined with specific influences like family, friends or online, and with specific needs for which an extremist or terrorist group may appear to provide the answer.
 The internet and the use of social media has become a major factor in the radicalisation of young people.

 As with other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may need help or protection.
-Staff should use their judgement in identifying children who may be at risk of radicalisation ad act appropriately, which may include a referral to the Channel programme.
+Staff should use their judgement in identifying children who may be at risk of radicalisation and act appropriately, which may include a Prevent referral which could lead to a multi-agency Channel panel being initiated, Appendix 12.

-14.2 Channel is a Government programme which focuses on providing support to people who are identified as being vulnerable to being drawn into terrorism.
-The programme uses a multi-agency approach to protect vulnerable people by:

-- Identifying individuals at risk. - Assessing the nature and extent of that risk - Developing the most appropriate support plan for the individuals concerned. - 14.3 Any such concerns should be recorded in writing and reported to the Designated Safeguarding Lead or their deputy.
-They will liaise with the Lincolnshire or Nottinghamshire Police as appropriate. - 14.4 The College will also promote the ethos of the 'PREVENT' agenda by encouraging free and open debate but challenging extreme views.
+- 14.2 Channel is a Government programme which focuses on providing support to people who are identified as being vulnerable to being drawn into terrorism.
+The programme uses a multi-agency approach to protect vulnerable people by: - Identifying individuals at risk - Assessing the nature and extent of that risk - Developing the most appropriate support plan for the individuals concerned. - 14.3 Any such concerns should be recorded in writing and reported to the Designated Safeguarding Lead or their Deputy.
+They will liaise with the Lincolnshire or Nottinghamshire Police as appropriate.
+The College will ensure it notifies the Department via the Contact Form where the College is aware of an incident, or pattern of incidents, which undermines the promotion of British fundamental values or the ability of the College to comply with the Prevent Duty.
+A Contact Form will also be completed where there is a referral of an individual member of College Personnel for the purposes of determining whether that member of College Personnel should be referred to a panel for the carrying out of an assessment under section 36 of the Counter Terrorism and Security Act 2015 of the extent to which that individual is vulnerable to being drawn into terrorism. - 14.4 The College will also promote the ethos of the 'Prevent' agenda by encouraging free and open debate but challenging extreme views.
 It will encourage through its classroom practice, theme weeks and induction activities, a belief in Equality of Opportunity and the celebration of Diversity. - 14.5 The College will not host or allow its premises to be used by extreme groups and will seek to prevent the distribution of extreme literature. - 14.6 The College has a legal responsibility to forbid the promotion of partisan political views in the teaching of any subject in the College and must take such steps, as are reasonably practicable to secure that where political issues are brought to the attention of students they are offered a balanced presentation of opposing views.
-Promotion of any organisations linked to violent extremism is contrary to the values of the College and could constitute misconduct. - 14.7 The College will provide appropriate support through its own staff or by referral to external agencies, for any student in danger of radicalisation. - 14.8 All staff will complete mandatory training including an e-learning module and attend face to face Safeguarding training, which incorporates PREVENT training. - 14.9 The Board of Governors will all receive PREVENT training.
+Promotion of any organisations linked to violent extremism is contrary to the values of the College and could constitute misconduct. - 14.7 The College will provide appropriate support through its own staff or by referral to external agencies, for any student in danger of radicalisation. - 14.8 All staff will complete mandatory training. - 14.9 The Board of Governors will all receive Prevent training.